Skip to Main Content

 Overall

-American Airlines Federal Credit Union offers a range of banking and lending products for its airline industry members, including savings accounts, checking accounts and share certificates.
-Yields overall are above average, and the credit union pays interest on checking accounts, too, without charging a monthly fee.
-Customers looking for the highest savings rates might want to shop elsewhere.
-But AAFCU offers plenty of other consumer-friendly features, including low minimum balance requirements and access to a large network of fee-free ATMs.
+American Airlines Federal Credit Union offers a range of banking and lending products for airline industry members, including savings accounts, checking accounts and share certificates.
+Overall, yields are above average, and the credit union pays interest on certain checking accounts, too.
+In many cases, there are no monthly fees.
+While AAFCU offers plenty of other consumer-friendly features, including low minimum balance requirements and access to a large network of fee-free ATMs, customers looking for the best high-yield savings accounts might want to shop elsewhere.

 Pros